image-rs/image/README.md

 This crate provides basic imaging processing functions and methods for converting to and from image formats.

-All image processing functions provided operate on types that implement the `GenericImage` trait and return an `ImageBuffer`.
+All image processing functions provided operate on types that implement the `GenericImageView` and `GenericImage` traits and return an `ImageBuffer`.

 ## 1. Documentation